gvsurenderreddy/pbxframework/13.0/framework/README.md

-Ringfree PBX
+FreePBX
 =========

-Ringfree PBX is an Open Source GUI (graphical user interface) that controls and manages [Asterisk (PBX)].
+FreePBX is an Open Source GUI (graphical user interface) that controls and manages [Asterisk (PBX)].
-Please see the included license file in the module for license information Ringfree PBX is a Registered Trademark of [Sangoma Technologies, Inc].
+Please see the included license file in the module for license information FreePBX is a Registered Trademark of [Sangoma Technologies, Inc].

 Version
 ----